bitcoindevkit/book-of-bdk/docs/cookbook/quickstart.md

 === "Swift"

     1. From the Xcode File menu, select Add Package Dependencies...
-    2. Enter `https://github.com/bitcoindevkit/bdk-swift` into the package repository URL text field
+    2. Enter `https://github.com/bitcoindevkit/bdk-swift` into the package repository URL search field and `bdk-swift` should come up
+    3. For the Dependency Rule select `Exact Version`, enter `1.0.0-beta.5` for the version number and click Add Package

 === "Kotlin"